koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 With briefly go back to the Wikipedia definition
-"The logic of a computation without describing its control flow -->
+"The logic of a computation without describing its control flow" -->